sannae/the-notebook/docs/web/django.md

 ### About Django's architecture and MVT pattern

 * A **Django project** is "A Python package – i.e. a directory of code – that contains all the settings for an instance of Django.
 This would include database configuration, Django-specific options and application-specific settings." ([source](https://docs.djangoproject.com/en/3.2/glossary/#term-project) and [tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial01/#creating-a-project))
-* The project structure is created with `py -m django startproject PROJECT_NAME .`
-    * The `.` at the end tells `django` to create a project in the current directory: if you don't add it, it will create an additional subdirectory
+* To get started with a project:
+    * Create a folder for your project: `mkdir PROJECT_NAME`:
+    * Move in your project folder: `cd PROJECT_NAME`
+    * Remember to activate your [virtual environment](./../langs/python.md): `python3 -m venv venv` and `source venv/bin/activate`
+    * Install the dependencies (`python3 -m pip install django`) and freeze them in a file (`python3 -m pip freeze > requirements.txt`)
+    * Create the core of the project: `django startproject core .`
-    * The command `startproject` will create the following folder structure:
+    * The command `startproject` will create the following folder structure in your project folder:
     ```
     manage.py           # django command-line utility (check "python manage.py --help")
-    PROJECT_NAME/       # main project folder
+    core/           # main project folder
         __init__.py         # empty file telling Python that this directory should be considered a package
         settings.py         # all of your settings or configurations
         urls.py             # URLs within the project
         asgi.py             # entry point for your web servers if asgi server is deployed
         wsgi.py             # entry point for your web servers if wsgi server is deployed
     ```
-    * The project automatically creates a `db.sqlite` database for testing purposes
-* Within the project, there may be several *apps*: each app structure is created with `py -m django startapp APPLICATION_NAME` (from the same directory as `manage.py`)
+* Within the project, there may be several *apps*: each app structure is created in your project folder with `py -m django startapp APPLICATION_NAME` (from the same directory as `manage.py`)
     * The app has the following structure:
     ```
     APPLICATION_NAME/           # main app folder